UOA-CS732-SE750-Students-2024/project-group-mellow-monkeys/README.md

-# Chatbot MERN Stack - README
+# Bobu Chatbot - MERN Stack
 This repository contains my solution for the challenge of creating a chatbot using the MERN stack and integrating with the OpenAI API.

 ## Features